adplabs/unicorn/README.md

 Spark
 -----

 For large scale analytics, Narwhal supports Spark.
-A table can be exposed to Spark as `RDD[JsObject]`.
+A table can be exported to Spark as `RDD[JsObject]`.

 ```scala